menandmice/micetro_docs/guides/user-manual/api_auth.rst

 .. note::
   * Remember to configure HTTPS for the mmws site for this authentication method since the username and password can easily be extracted for anyone listening in on the communication.
-  * Micetro can be configured to disable the Basic Authorization header by inserting ``<AuthorizationMethods value="" />`` into mmws preference file.
+  * Micetro can be configured to disable the Basic Authorization header by adding the line ``AuthorizationMethods = ""`` into mmws preferences file.

 Negotiate Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^